One of the best decisions a traveler can make for their Salzburg trip is to explore places outside the city’s historic center.

 10

 Here you can admire the semicircular fountain grotto that surrounds the pond, with Perseus perched above it, triumphantly holding the head of Medusa.
+The lower wall is a work of art, with figures representing the four seasons.

+The highlight, however, is the Altemps Fountain, which serves as the most important spring system for the trick fountains.
 Take a few moments to appreciate it flowing in stages over three basins, its cascades beautifully decorated with diverse mosaics.

 As you stroll along Prince’s Way in the Trick Fountains of Hellbrunn Palace, you’ll come across five small grottos that are sure to capture your imagination.